Zippora-L/Zippora-L/README.md

 ### Hi there 👋

-Passionate Frontend Developer from Germany
+I'm a passionate Frontend Developer from Germany

-- 🔭 I’m currently working on https://route-list.herokuapp.com/
+- 🔭 I’m currently working on [routelist] (https://route-list.herokuapp.com/)
 - 🌱 I’m currently learning React
 - 📫 How to reach me: zlatzko@googlemail.com

-Connect with me
+## Connect with me

-Languages and Tools
+## Languages and Tools